-At drupa MAN Roland Druckmaschinen AG launches the ROLAND 900, an innovative large format sheetfed offset press.
+At drupa MAN Roland Druckmaschinen AG launches the ROLAND 900, an innovative large-format sheetfed offset press.

 Paper prices go through the roof in what some people labeled the ‘Great Paper Shortage of 1995‘.
 In the United States, this leads to the Paperwork Reduction Act, a federal law that hastens the switch to electronic media, especially among government agencies.

 FF Dax from Hans Reichel is a ‘spurless’ sans-serif in which strokes end without terminals.
 This gives it a modernist abstract look.
 FF Daxline and FF Daxline Office Pro, released in 2005, are updated versions.

 These are some important or remarkable events from 1995:

 - Eight people die in a nerve gas attack in the Tokyo subway.

 - Timothy McVeigh uses a car bomb to blow up an Oklahoma City federal building.